 The College of Saint Benedict and Saint John's University reserve the right to deny the use of a college/university-owned vehicle to anyone whose driving record and/or personal history demonstrates a disregard for regulations, safety, or the rights of others.

-BY TAKING THE FOLLOWING QUIZ, YOU ACKNOWLEDGE THAT YOU HAVE READ AND UNDERSTAND THE TRANSPORATION POLICIES AND MOTOR POOL REGULATIONS NOTED ABOVE.
+BY SUMITTING THE FOLLOWING COURSE REGISTRATION FORM, YOU ACKNOWLEDGE THAT YOU HAVE READ AND UNDERSTAND THE TRANSPORATION POLICIES AND MOTOR POOL REGULATIONS NOTED ABOVE.
 YOU FURTHER ACKNOWLEDGE THAT YOU AGREE TO COMPLY WITH THEIR PROVISIONS.
 YOUR FAILURE TO COMPLY COULD RESULT IN THE LOSS OF OPERATING PRIVILEGES FOR YOU AND FOR THE ORGANIZATION THAT YOU REPRESENT.

-You will need the following information available to take the quiz:
+You will need the following information available to complete the course registration form:

 - A budget number (obtained from your sponsoring Department/Organization).
 Your sponsoring department or organization will be charged a nominal fee (recently raised from $5 to $12 due to increased costs for driving background checks) to cover program and administration costs.
 CSB faculty/staff/students (CSB ONLY) - If you prefer to pay this fee yourself, enter "CASH" in the budget number field.
 You will then need to stop in at the CSB Security Office during normal office hours (8AM - 4PM, Monday - Friday, excluding legal holidays) to pay the fee in person (cash only).
-Your quiz, and therefore your defensive driving certification, will not be processed until this fee is paid.
+Your defensive driving certification, will not be processed until this fee is paid.
 The "CASH" option is not available for SJU faculty/staff/students.

 - Your drivers license number

 - Your banner ID number

-If you agree with the statements noted above and are ready..... take the quiz!
+If you agree with the statements noted above.....
+Register for the Defensive Driving Course.